 PP5/28-PP5/36: Friends letters to Neville, Katherine, Lucy, Hilda, Hermione.

 PP5/37-PP5/38: Various other correspondence, memorabilia, photographs and ephemera.

 PP5/GRE/ Additional papers of the Grenfell family (Arthur and Hilda Grenfell nee Lyttelton).

 Conditions governing access:

+Open.
 The Archives are available for access in an Archives Reading Room located on the 2nd Floor of the Mile End Library.
-The Archives Reading Room is open Tuesdays to Thursdays 10am-4.30pm and Monday and Friday by appointment only.
+The Archives Reading Room is open Mondays, Tuesdays, Thursdays and Fridays 10:00-13:00 and 14:00-16:30, closed on Wednesdays.
 Users are invited to contact the Archives in advance, so that more information can be supplied concerning archive collections of relevance to their research.
-Contact the Archives for more information: Archives, Mile End Library, QMUL, 328 Mile End Rd, London E1 4NS, telephone: 020 7882 3873, email: firstname.lastname@example.org.
+Contact the Archives for more information: Archives, Mile End Library, QMUL, 328 Mile End Rd, London E1 4NS, telephone: 020 7882 3873, email: email@example.com.
 For more information about the Archives see the website: www.library.qmul.ac.uk/archives

 Conditions governing reproduction: